Winning your next Skype job interview takes some preparation and research, whether you are a seasoned professional, student, or entry-level worker.

 Check their LinkedIn Company Profile Page

-For many companies, from Fortune 500 to local private companies, LinkedIn will often have information about the people who work there (and how you are “connected” to them in LinkedIn) as well as the organization itself – plus job openings.
+For many companies, from Fortune 500 to local private companies, LinkedIn will often have information about the people who work there (and how you are “connected” to them in LinkedIn) and the organization itself – plus job openings.
 Consider following their page and digging into their posts for great relevant information.

 Research, the Interviewer